 Data collection took place within two broader research programmes located within the Observatory of Rural Dynamics and Inequalities at the French Institute of Pondicherry.
 In addition to quantitative surveys, various qualitative tools have been used since 2003 and include semi-structured interviews, life histories and financial diaries.
 This long-term presence in the same field has enabled us to build special relationships with villagers, from landowners and local politicians to daily labourers, both men and women.
 At the time the first lockdown was announced in May 2020, many villagers contacted us by phone to obtain information about the duration of the lockdown, government programmes, sales opportunities for farmers’ products, etc. We took advantage of these spontaneous requests to ask them about their perception and their copying tactics and strategies.
 We also helped set up a food distribution system, a measure that we felt was ethically indispensable given our long-term commitment to the region.
 We then conducted about thirty semi-directive interviews around the issues of employment, savings, debt and food security with people from different backgrounds in terms of occupation, class, caste and gender.
 Our qualitative analysis combines our previous knowledge of the region with these telephone interviews.

 The original studied zone is economically dynamic, featuring a large proportion of irrigated agriculture, two industrial towns (Neyveli and Cuddalore) and a regional business centre (Panruti).
 Vanniyars and Paraiyars are the two major local groups across the region.
 Vanniyars can be qualified as “middle castes”.
 They are a farming caste with a low ritual rank, but in the villages we studied, as in many places in northeast Tamil Nadu, they control much of the land and are politically dominant.
 Paraiyars are one of the major Dalit communities in Tamil Nadu.
 There are also few Arunthathiyars among the Dalits in the studied zone.
 The upper castes of the local hierarchy are the Mudaliyars, Chettiyars, Naidus, Reddiyars, Settus and Yathavars, who account for a small proportion of the village population only.
 Christians and Muslims are a minority in the area.
-Lower castes or Dalits represent 46.5 percent, middle castes 44 percent and upper castes 9.5 percent of the NEEMSIS sample.
+Lower castes or Dalits represent 48.0 percent of households, middle castes 40.4 percent and upper castes 11.6 percent of households of the NEEMSIS sample.

 The region has seen many changes over the last three decades.
 Upper castes have mostly moved away from the villages to nearby towns, adopting urban jobs and lifestyles, and selling an important part of their land to Vanniyars.
 Overall, upper castes still have a hold on village life but are not as powerful as they used to be (Harriss 2013).
 Land transfers to Vanniyars explain in great part why they are now dominant (Harriss and Jeyaranjan 2016), given that their dominance is permanently contested, including by Dalits (Pandian 2000).
 As for Dalits, although their situation has been improving thanks to the combination of short term migration to nearby towns and industrial centres (Michiels, Nordman and Seetahul 2021), and governmental schemes (reflected by subsidized housing, food, education, etc.; Guérin, Venkatasubramanian, and Michiels 2014), inequalities persist, whether in terms of education, income or assets (see Table 1).

-Table 1 around here
+Table 1 Characteristics of the population – Source: RUME (2010) and NEEMSIS-1 (2016-17); author’s calculations.